MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/cash-bank-management/create-check-with-blank-status.md

 ---
 # required metadata

-title: Create a check with a blank status
+title: Create checks with a blank status on the Checks page
-description: You can use Cash and bank management to maintain the legal entity’s bank accounts and the financial instruments that are associated with those bank accounts.
+description: You can create blank status checks for a bank account from the Checks page.
 author: Annette Bruer
 manager: AnnBe
 ms.date: 10/26/2017